jgumbley/blogs-are-easy-and-cheap/2013/11/24/would_le_corbusier_save_birmingham_central_library_.rst

     <iframe src="//player.vimeo.com/video/7329952" width="500" height="375" frameborder="0"> </iframe>

+Divert - there is a deeper tragedy.
 The old library.
 Other buildings.
+Two wrongs don't make a right.

 Conclusion
 ----------
     We throw the out-of-date tool on the scrap-heap: the carbine, the culverin, the growler and the old locomotive.
 This action is a manifestation of health, of moral health, of morale also; it is not right that we should produce bad things because of a bad tool; nor is it right that we should waste our energy, our health and our courage because of a bad tool; it must be thrown away and replaced.
 -- Le Corbusier, Towards an Architecture, 1923

 The thing is a mess.
+It has been abandoned.

 --------